Floer theory and flips: Quilted pseudoholomorphic disks

 The condition \eqref{inva_axio} implies the following properties of the moduli spaces of constant quilted disks.
-By the argument in the proof of Proposition \ref{equalpert}, in the 0-dimensional strata all of the quilted disks are mapped to points (and thus they are unmarked in the domains).
-The 1-dimensional strata will be of two types: First, there are 1-dimensional families of quilted trajectories where every quilted disk is constant.
-Second, there may be 1-dimensional families for which only the quilting parameter on a single non-constant quilted disk varies from $-\infty$ to $\infty$.
+By the argument in the proof of Proposition \ref{equalpert}, in the $0$-dimensional strata all of the quilted disks are mapped to points.
+The $1$-dimensional strata will be of two types: First, there are $1$-dimensional families of quilted trajectories where every quilted disk is constant.
+Second, there may be $1$-dimensional families for which only the quilting parameter on a single non-constant quilted disk varies from $-\infty$ to $\infty$.

-\subsection{Morphisms of Fukaya algebras}
+\section{Morphisms of Fukaya algebras}